 Our giclées are printed using the longest lasting pigmented inks on the finest papers available.
 We use a water based pigment printer on pH balanced paper or fabric.
 The best quality prints are currently created with 12-color ink sets, as used by our printer.

-At this time, this is the only format in which to own Mayumi’s large thangka paintings.
-Each giclée is signed by Mayumi and includes Japanese calligraphy along the border.
-Due to their hand-painted nature, calligraphy will vary slightly.
+At this time, this is the only format in which to own many of Mayumi’s large thangka paintings.
+Each giclée is signed by Mayumi.